anuraghazra/github-readme-stats/readme.md

 # Top Languages Card

-The top languages card show a GitHub user's most frequently used top language.
+The top languages card show that a GitHub user has the most frequently used top language.

-_NOTE: Top Languages does not indicate my skill level or anything like that, it's a GitHub metric of which languages have the most code on GitHub.
-It's a new feature of github-readme-stats._
+_NOTE: Top Languages does not indicate my skill level or anything like that.
+It is a GitHub metric of which languages have the most code on GitHub.
+It is a new feature of Github-readme-stats._

 ### Usage